Atheer2104/karate/report.md

 it would not bring any benefits.
 I'd rather have the function be longer and have everything in the same place, it makes it easier to actually understand what is happening.

+#### Melissa Mazura - HttpRequestBuilder::getMember@610-646@./src/main/java/com/intuit/karate/http/HttpRequestBuilder.java
+This function is neccessarily as complex as it is shown in the function.
+Due to the nature of said function - simply to have 16 if cases in it - it does exactly what it is supposed to.
+Of course, we could divide the if statements into smaller ones, but I do not believe that this will either change the complexity or make it more readable in the end.
+The if statements all correspond to the same problem, and it would be more difficult to separate these different clauses into different functions.

 #### Carried out refactoring (optional, P+)
 git diff ...